fabric8-analytics/fabric8-analytics-vscode-extension/README.md

 ## Features

 - **Component analysis**
-	<br >Upon opening a manifest file, such as a `pom.xml`, `package.json`, `go.mod` or `requirements.txt` file, a scan starts the analysis process.
+	<br >Upon opening a manifest file, such as a `pom.xml`, `package.json`, `go.mod` or `requirements.txt` file, a vulnerability scan starts the analysis process.
-	The scan provides immediate inline feedback on detected security vulnerabilities for your application's dependencies.
+	The scan provides immediate inline feedback on detected security vulnerabilities for your application's, and container's dependencies.
 	Such dependencies are appropriately underlined in red, and hovering over it gives you a short summary of the security concern from the available data sources.
 	The summary has the full package name, version number, the amount of known security vulnerabilities, and the highest severity status of said vulnerabilities.